• Skip to main content

 Chocolate Peanut Butter Pretzel Granola Bars are quick, a no-bake recipe, and a sweet and salty combination that the whole family will love.
 Try this homemade granola bar recipe and you'll be hooked on the crunchy goodness!

-Your family will thank you for making these yummy granola bars too: Crunchy Oat and Honey Granola Bars, White Chocolate and Craisin Granola Bars and My Favorite Blueberry Pecan Granola Bar Recipe.
+Your family will thank you for making these yummy granola bars too: Crunchy Oat and Honey Granola Bars and White Chocolate and Craisin Granola Bars.

 chocolate peanut butter granola bars, homemade granola bar recipe